junxit/us-congress-bills-110/metadata.md

 - 2007-03-23 — Placed on the Union Calendar, Calendar No. 37.
 - 2007-03-23 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 110-66.
 - 2007-03-23 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 110-66.
+- 2007-03-27 — Considered under suspension of the rules. (consideration: CR H3150-3153)
+- 2007-03-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1562.
+- 2007-03-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-27 — Mr. Rangel moved to suspend the rules and pass the bill, as amended.
+- 2007-03-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3150)
+- 2007-03-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3150)